Loss tolerant cross-Kerr enhancement via modulated squeezing

 The color map plots in Fig. \ref{fig:colormaps and Trotterized channel} (a) suggest that without amplification only phase shifts $\phi \leq \frac{\pi}{100}$ can be achieved with gate errors $\epsilon \leq 10^{-2}$.
 The situation changes when the cross-Kerr interaction is amplified by applying squeezing to both modes.
 A full $\pi$ phase shift with $\epsilon \approx 10^{-2}$ can be obtained when enough single-mode squeezing $r\approx 20\,\text{dB}$ is available.
-We expect that the amount of single-mode squeezing needed to impart a full $\pi$ phase shift can be further reduced to $r\approx 14\,\text{dB}$ when cross-Kerr interactions across three modes are used to implement controlled phase gates.
 The colormap plot shown in the right panel in Fig. \ref{fig:colormaps and Trotterized channel} (a) shows the phase shift improvements that are possible in existing platforms.
 We observe that with a squeezing strength of $r \approx 8\,\text{dB}$, achievable in optical fibers \cite{liu2024entanglement} and nanophotonic waveguides \cite{kashiwazaki2023over}, about an order of magnitude improvement in the gate error to create a $\frac{\pi}{100}$ phase shift is possible.